NTablang/CMSCDocs/README.md

 This simple program is a bundler that seeks to amplify the documentation process by providing a friendly UI interface that generates the complete package for a CMSC student such as the SRC & DOC directory, write-ups, screenshots, and UML diagrams all bundled up together.

+##

-With using this program, one can get rid of the hassle and save time by manually creating documentation documents, copying and pasting them into select directories, with the risk of forgetting a project documentation requirement.
+With using this program, one can get rid of the hassle and save time due to problems such as manually creating documentation documents, copying and pasting them into select directories, and having the risk of forgetting a project documentation requirement.
+This will mitigate those.